-Once you are in theatre, your anaesthetist will insert a plastic tube (cannula) in your hand or arm so that a drip can be started to give you extra fluid and help maintain your blood pressure.
+Once you are in theatre, your anaesthetist will insert a plastic tube (cannula) in your hand or arm so that an intravenous infusion (drip) can be started to give you extra fluid and help maintain your blood pressure.
 You will be asked to sit or lie on your side for the spinal anaesthetic.
-This involves placing a thin needle into your back and injecting a mixture of local anaesthetic and pain killers, which will make you numb from your breasts downwards.
+This involves placing a thin needle into your back and injecting a mixture of local anaesthetic and pain killers, which will make you numb from your mid chest.

 Your anaesthetist will check that the spinal anaesthetic is working effectively before the operation starts.
 Please be aware that although you will be numb, it is normal to feel some sensation of movement and pressure inside your stomach during your operation.

-Whilst you are being monitored and given antibiotics, your nurse, or midwife, will insert a small plastic tube (catheter) into your bladder to remove any excess urine so that your bladder remains empty.
-They will also shave your pubic hair as required using sterile clippers.
+Whilst you are being monitored and given antibiotics, your nurse, or midwife, will insert a tube (catheter) into your bladder to remove any excess urine so that your bladder remains empty.

 You will then have a drape placed by your chest so you are unable to see the operation.
-This can be lowered for you to see your baby being born if you want to.
+This can be lowered for you to see your baby being born if you wish.